vazquezsampedro/vazquezsampedro/README.md

 I'm a **Senior Consultant at EY**, specializing in **Digital Finance**, **Data & AI Solutions**, and **Enterprise Transformation**.

-With a strong background in **Data Architecture**, **Advanced Analytics**, and **Team Leadership**, I support global organizations in reshaping their digital strategy and extracting value from their data.
-I lead end-to-end initiatives involving cloud platforms, ERP integration, and business-critical dashboards, helping decision-makers make faster, smarter choices.
+With a strong background in **Data Architecture**, **Advanced Analytics**, and **Team Leadership**, I support global organizations in reshaping their digital strategy.
+I lead end-to-end initiatives involving Cloud Solutions in Finance & Business-Critical areas, helping stake-holders make fast and best choices.

 - 🎓 MSc in Data Science & Business Analytics
 - 🎓 Executive MBA